lsmith77/symfony-docs/contributing/code_of_conduct/reporting_guidelines.rst

-If you believe someone is violating the Code of Conduct we ask that you report it to the :doc:`enforcement team </contributing/code_of_conduct/enforcement_team>` by emailing, twitter, in person or any way you see fit.
+If you believe someone is violating the Code of Conduct we ask that you report it to the :doc:`enforcement team </contributing/code_of_conduct/enforcement_team>` by emailing, Twitter, in person or any way you see fit.

 **All reports will be kept confidential.** The privacy of everyone included in the report is of our highest concern.
 Second to privacy there is transparency.